 In March 2018, we provided a loan of RMB2.6 million to Mr. Sizhen Wang.
 The loan is with an interest rate of 4.35% per annum and due December 2019, and permits prepayment.
-As of the date of this prospectus, the outstanding balance of the related-party loan due from Mr. Sizhen Wang is RMB2.6 million.
-This related loan will be paid off by the completion of this offering.
+We settled all the outstanding balance of the related-party loan due from Mr. Sizhen Wang in October 2019.